klinge/sl-webapp/README.md

 * DONE Auth: direct admin and non-admin to different pages after login
 * DONE Deploy: fix redirection rules for Nginx instead of Apache
 * DONE Deploy: fix all hardcoded paths in the application (arghh!)
+* DONE Bug: fix error in SeglingEdit - medlemmar is not populated when adding a medlem

 ## TODO (v0.95):
 * User-site: build a proper homepage for non-admin users